Ishaan-Rawat/stock-market-kafka/README.md

-# Stock Market Kafka Real Time Data Engineering Project
+# Real Time Data Engineering on Stock Market Data using Apache Kafka

 ## Introduction
 In this project, I execute an End-To-End Data Engineering Project on Real-Time Stock Market Data using Kafka.